ralexander-phi/host-reachability-check/README.md

 You shouldn't need to edit the HTML or javascript, just the JSON file.

+## Running Locally

+You can serve the static contents of your fork using any HTTP server.
+I prefer this python version, although [any HTTP server](https://github.com/praharshjain/http-server-one-liners) will work.

+    python3 -m http.server 8000

+You can now view and test the page at [http://127.0.0.1:8080/](http://127.0.0.1:8000).

 ## Creating monitors

 Edit `monitors.json` to add the monitors you'd like to track.